matt1/byexample.xyz/_examples/javascript/iterateJson.md

 lang: "javascript"
 ---

-JSON objects are just the same as any other object and can be iterated over easily using a `for-in` loop.
+JSON objects are just the same as any other javascript object and can be iterated over easily using a `for-in` loop.

 In this example we have just created a simple hard-coded string for the JSON (using the awesome